 You need to be careful buying from breeders, as mini Alpines have become very popular and not all breeders are breeding carefully and thoughtfully.
 Some are breeding the goats more for looks, cuteness, and their suitability as pets than for their milk or meat production quality.

 That said, these goats are very popular among homesteaders and small-scale farmers who have found or purchased good foundation stock for parents and bred them themselves.
-Mini Alpines are definitely a breed to consider if you want dairy goats.
+Mini Alpines are a breed to consider if you want dairy goats.
 Just beware that the "best of both worlds" promise that they seem to have may not always be fulfilled in practice.